Size 14: Breakup

 Ptak was replaced by bassist Ray Santangelo for a short West coast tour before Size 14 officially disbanded in early 1998 after the band's record label, Volcano Entertainment went out of business.

 After leaving Size 14, Ptak played with Artificial Joy, The Bastard Kings of Rock, and managed the band Pin Me Down.

 Guitarist Danczak played guitar and bass in Captain Genius from 2002 to 2007; the band released two albums.

 Singer Linus of Hollywood has released three solo albums.
 As of December 2013 he is one half of the band Jarinus, plays guitar and keyboard in Nerf Herder, and runs Crappy Records with Jaret Reddick of Bowling for Soup.
 Linus is also involved in producing and songwriting for other bands such as Allstar Weekend, Bowling For Soup, and The Charlatans.

 Linus released his fourth solo album in 2014 titled Something Good via the Pledgemusic platform, in 2018 he released the album Cabin Life.

 Linus has been active since 2022 in the duo Able Machines with Los Angeles singer/hit songwriter Tay Côlieé.
 The band has released two studio albums titled Pathological in 2022 and most recently Digital Precision in 2023.

+In 2026, founding member and bassist Ptak began releasing tracks he had composed and recorded during his time in the band.
+He has since released "Pain In My Head", "Dream is Dead", and "Consequence of Lies" as digital singles.